-Let's say it as it is, the topic of “sustainability” is already hanging out to many.
-It's a bit like "sustainability - the new black" and many try to trim this elegant costume for their purposes.
-The bubble-like success of the sustainability ideal and the inflationary use of the term raise fears that in a few years hardly anyone will want to deal with this topic.
-Like an earwig song that you sing along enthusiastically for the first 10 times, but you'd like to throw the radio out of your window the 20th time.
-For the bioenergy industry, the term sustainability has also become a kind of trauma, which has once blossomed advocates of this renewable energy form into committed opponents.
-In this article there are some arguments and numbers on the somewhat annoying but still important topic of sustainability and its importance for bioenergy.
+Let's put it as it is, the topic of "sustainability" is already hanging out in the ears of many.
+It's a bit like “Sustainability - the new black” and many are trying to trim this elegant costume for their own purposes.
+The bubble-like success of the sustainability ideal and the inflationary use of the term raise concerns that in a few years' time hardly anyone will want to deal with this topic.
+Like a catchy tune that you sing along enthusiastically the first 10 times, but want to throw the radio out the window the 20th time.
+For the bioenergy industry, the concept of sustainability has also become a kind of trauma that has transformed once thriving advocates of this renewable form of energy into committed opponents.
+In this article there are some arguments and figures on the somewhat annoying but still important topic of sustainability and its importance for bioenergy.

 Basics of the concept of sustainability